D3DEnergetic/FIDASIM/regression_tests/test_003/03_compare/README.md

 - `<basename>_distributions.png` places reference and sampled `f(E,P)` side by
   side using the same colormap and exactly the same color limits.

-`comparison_report.txt` records the reference value, sampled value, and relative error for each physical quantity, followed by the maximum relative error across all file pairs.
+One collection-level figure is also written:

+- `moment_relative_errors.png` shows all three moment errors for every case with the configured acceptance tolerance.

+`comparison_report.txt` begins with a prominent overall `PASS` or `FAIL` banner and a concise summary.
+It then records the per-case and per-moment statuses, reference values, sampled values, relative errors, acceptance criterion, and detailed overall summary.

 Generated files are written under `output_data/` and are excluded from Git.